-CBD is an effective anti-inflammatory, analgesic, and anti-anxiety by interacting with various receptors throughout the body.
+CBD may help with inflammation, pain, and anxiety by interacting with various receptors throughout the body.
 This collection of receptors is commonly referred to as the Endocannabinoid System (ECS), which is responsible for multiple physiological processes such as appetite, pain-sensation, mood, memory, and many more.
-Although these interactions are what make CBD such a compelling alternative for relieving both pain and anxiety, these interactions with receptors can also reduce or increase the effects of certain medications by inhibiting the activity of cytochrome P450.
+Although these interactions are what make CBD such a potential alternative for relieving both pain and anxiety, these interactions with receptors can also reduce or increase the effects of certain medications by inhibiting the activity of cytochrome P450.

 Interactions Between CBD and Drugs that Increase Risk of Bleeding

 Interactions Between CBD and Sedatives

 Many sedatives interact with GABA neurotransmitters in the central nervous system, which results in a calming effect.
 Cannabinoids (like THC and CBD) also interact with neurotransmitter receptors, which can result in different (sometimes opposing) effects.
 Depending on how the individual metabolizes cannabinoids and the concentration of the dose, THC may both relieve anxiety disorders or cause paranoia.
 CBD’s potential anti-anxiety benefits can be both calming, while also hindering sleep.